South Korea Climate

 This month in numbers

-South Korea experienced a significantly warmer April, with an average temperature of 12.82°C, marking an anomaly of +1.5°C above the 1961–1990 baseline.
-This ranked as the 17th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+South Korea experienced an April that was 1.5°C warmer than the 1961–1990 baseline, ranking it the 17th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was also notably warm, ranking as the 23rd warmest such period on record for South Korea, with an anomaly of +1.3°C.

 What changed